NilavPatel/np-ui-data-grid-package/projects/np-ui-data-grid/README.md

 16. `[showFilters]` : boolean
     default value of show filters is true, this is only used to show/hide row of filters.
-    If any visible column is defined with filterenabled true then filters will be shown for that column,
+    If any visible column is defined with filterEnable true then filters will be shown for that column,
     but using this showFilter property you can show/hide whole row of filters.

-17. `[isShowSummary]`
+17. `[showSummary]`
     default value is false.
 To show/hide summary at footer of datagrid.

 18. `[summaryTemplate]` : TemplateRef<any>